ibi/wf-extensions-chart/com.ibi.gantt/README.md

 			"otherDay": null // other date instead of actual day with YYYY/MM/DD format },
-		"adaptableSize": false, // The main frame will take whole available space "style": {
+		"adaptableSize": false, // The main frame will take whole available space "adjustToDataLimits": false, // the chart will take min and max data like limits of chart "style": {
 			"timeAxis": {
 				"fill": "white",